CSID-DGU/2020-1-ESCD-SIN/README.md

     npm install --save
     ```

-1. Copy p5 folder to node_modules
+1. Copy p5 foler from modules to node_modules

 1. Run the application.